daisygunn/around-the-world/README.md

 Features that they would need included:
 - A fun & interactive quiz
 - The ability to track their high scores so they can see if they're improving
-- The choice over quiz type to have more specific testing
 <!-- - A page with fun and interesting facts to enhance their learning -->

 It was imperative to me that this website was simple & easy to use to ensure that the users had an enjoyable experience; therefore each page has a limited amount of information, written in simple language.